fernantastic/sfpc-malleable-computer-fall-2019/README.md

 Let's subvert existing software and use their APIs to change things around.

-- show you can use the API of any software you use to subvert it
-- you can make tools using existing tools so you don't need to write everything yourself
-- ways to do it
-    - photoshop api
-    - chrome extension
-    - google docs: script editor

 ### Homework / Future Steps

 - Gather what you've learnt and add more features to your tool, release it online and win internet points